ed3899/cloud-dev/README.md

 - **Security and Shared Responsibility**: We prioritize security and advocate for shared responsibility when it comes to managing cloud keys.
 It is crucial to maintain a secure and controlled environment.
 - **Preference for Essential Tools**: We prefer tools that are essential for productive development across all platforms, extending beyond the scope of simple installation commands.
 Additionally, we encourage leveraging Docker or related technologies for easy accessibility.
 - **Readable documentation**: Our project emphasizes the importance of clear and concise documentation.
 By providing well-documented resources, we aim to enhance understanding and assist users in utilizing our tools effectively.
-- **Go Zen**: Throughtout the initial prototying phase we notice that the more we try to go agaist the goish way of doing things, the more redesigning was needed.
-Things like immutability, functional oriented, monads, cloning, etc (which are not by default in go).
+- **Go Zen**: Throughtout the initial prototying phase we noticed that the more we tried to go agaist the goish way of doing things, the more redesigning was needed.
+Aiming for immutability, functional oriented, monads, cloning, etc although amazing for robust and declarative code they are not by default in *Go* and go against the language nature.
 Long story short, accept *Go* by what it is and don't try to make it behave like another language unless you want to shoot yourself in the foot.